|

 Department of Orthodontics and Dentofacial Orthopaedics, VYWS, Amravati, Maharashtra, India

-Date of Web Publication | 23-Sep-2020 |
+Date of Web Publication23-Sep-2020

-Correspondence Address: Dr. Poorwa B Pakhale Near Camp D-Mart, Suyog Colony, Shirish Apartment, Amravati, Maharashtra India
+Near Camp D-Mart, Suyog Colony, Shirish Apartment, Amravati, Maharashtra

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

 DOI: 10.4103/ijor.ijor_12_20

-Introduction: Extractions in orthodontics remain a relatively controversial concept still today.
-The present study was conducted to elucidate and evaluate the awareness and knowledge among the patient's guardian, oral surgeons, and general dentists on orthodontic extraction pattern being followed in the central parts of India.
 Materials and Methods: A cross-sectional questionnaire-based survey was conducted among the patient's guardian, oral surgeons, and general dentists in central parts of India through an e-survey using Google Forms.
 The sample size was 500 and e-mails were sent to 850 members through Google Form.
 Questionnaire was distributed and responses were evaluated.
 The online recorded information was converted into codes and analyzed.
 The analysis was done using descriptive statistics and expressed in the form of frequency and percentages.
-Results: Most of the responses by patient's guardian, dentist, and oral surgeon are for extracting teeth simultaneously on the same side per jaw and follow it accordingly, and also important finding of responses is for extracting teeth after starting orthodontic treatment.
-Conclusion: It was observed that most of the general dentists and oral surgeons agree with the cordial concept of extracting teeth simultaneously on the same side per jaw and follow it accordingly.
-It was observed to be comfortable for the patients in extracting teeth in two appointments as per the pain bearing capacity and convenience.

 Keywords: Dentist, extraction pattern, oral surgeons, orthodontic treatment, patient's guardian, survey

-How to cite this article: Bajaj TD, Pakhale PB, Verulkar AA, Lohakpure RA, Potode NB, Khandelwal SS.
+Bajaj TD, Pakhale PB, Verulkar AA, Lohakpure RA, Potode NB, Khandelwal SS.
 Evaluation of awareness and knowledge of orthodontic extraction pattern in patients undergoing orthodontic treatment among the patient's guardian, general dentist, and oral surgeons: A survey in Central India.
-Int J Orthod Rehabil 2020;11:101-5 |
+Int J Orthod Rehabil 2020;11:101-5

-How to cite this URL: Bajaj TD, Pakhale PB, Verulkar AA, Lohakpure RA, Potode NB, Khandelwal SS.
+Bajaj TD, Pakhale PB, Verulkar AA, Lohakpure RA, Potode NB, Khandelwal SS.
 Evaluation of awareness and knowledge of orthodontic extraction pattern in patients undergoing orthodontic treatment among the patient's guardian, general dentist, and oral surgeons: A survey in Central India.
-Int J Orthod Rehabil [serial online] 2020 [cited 2023 Oct 2];11:101-5.
-Available from: https://www.orthodrehab.org/text.asp?2020/11/3/101/295887 |
+Int J Orthod Rehabil [serial online] 2020 [cited 2024 Mar 29];11:101-5.
+Available from: https://www.orthodrehab.org/text.asp?2020/11/3/101/295887

 The role of extractions in orthodontic treatment has been a controversial subject for over a century with different opinions among the health-care professionals.
 Since the early days of orthodontics, the need for tooth extractions in certain orthodontic situations has been discussed.[1]
 The main goal of orthodontic treatment is to obtain a normal occlusal relationship of the teeth in relation to facial structures.[2]